doctorfree/Obsidian-Doctorfree/README.md

 This allows you to configure the theme directly in Obsidian without any CSS knowledge required!

-More settings to come, but if you have specific requests, please [open an issue here](https://github.com/doctorfree/Obsidian-Doctorfree/issues/new)!
+If you have specific requests, please [open an issue here](https://github.com/doctorfree/Obsidian-Doctorfree/issues/new)!

 #### Intermediate: Add CSS snippets